WPJohnny-plugins/wp-featherlight-disabledbackup/README.md

 ## Installation ##

-The best way to install this plugin is to either [download a copy](https://wordpress.org/plugins/wp-featherlight/) from the WordPress.org repository or search for "WP Featherlight" from your WordPress admin dashboard.
+The best way to install this plugin is to either [download a copy](https://github.com/WPJohnny-plugins/wp-featherlight-disabled) from the GitHub.
+Once available on WordPress.org repository, can search for "WP Featherlight Disabled" from your WordPress admin dashboard.

 ## Developer Notes ##